This post was updated with new photos and an improved recipe in August 2020.

 - Put the self raising flour, baking powder and caster sugar in a large bowl and stir together

-- Add the butter in cubes and rub the mixture together with your fingertips, or pulse in a food processor, until it resembles breadcrumbs
+- Add the butter in cubes (or you can grate it in) and rub the mixture together with your fingertips, or pulse in a food processor, until it resembles breadcrumbs

 - Stir in the mixed dried fruit

-- In a jug, beat the egg with the milk, lemon juice and vanilla extract
+- In a jug, whisk the egg with the milk, lemon juice and vanilla extract

-- Pour the milk mixture into the flour, then mixed it in to form a dough
+- Pour the milk mixture into the flour, then mix it in to form a dough

 - Cool on a rack and then slice in half and serve with jam and clotted cream for a truely indulgent afternoon tea experience!